 For Rental Assistance, the number used is our Tenant-Based Rental Assistance program (TBRA).
 The amount of households that can be helped is based on the family size of the applicants to the PHA, and how much they were allocated.
-There were some larger families this year, so the number of househlds that the funds can assist has shrunk.
+There were some larger families this year, so the number of households that the funds can assist has shrunk.
+The Production of New Units includes CHDO activities and Habitat activities.
+The Rehab of Existing Units includes Comprehensive Housing Rehabilitation, Weatherization, Emergency and Furnace Loans.